-In 2010, Auckland Regional Council purchased Te Muri farm - 407 hectares of land behind Te Muri Beach - as an addition to its outstanding Regional Parks network.
+In 2010, Auckland Regional Council purchased Te Muri Farm as an addition to their already outstanding Regional Parks network.
 Te Muri Beach is a beautiful spot overlooking Mahurangi Harbour and the 407 hectare property behind it is located just 45 minutes from downtown Auckland.
-Favoured by locals for its seclusion and great walking trail - perfect to commune with nature and enjoy Auckland’s great outdoors.
+Favoured by locals for its seclusion and great walking trails, it's the perfect spot to experience nature and enjoy Auckland’s great outdoors.

-These 16 types of forests are home to many rare and threatened or uncommon plants and animals.
-A recent ecological survey of the site recorded 438 plant species in the park of which 10 are considered nationally or regionally threatened plant species, such as the Marsh Fern (Thelypteris confluens).
+The 16 types of forests mentioned above are home to many rare and threatened plant and animal species.
+An ecological survey of the site recorded 438 plant species in the park.
+Ten of these are considered nationally or regionally threatened, such as the Marsh Fern (Thelypteris confluens).
 Our revegetation work will also improve water quality in the area as it flows into the Puhoi River.

-Northern New Zealand dotterels (Charadrius obscurus aquilonius), listed as nationally vulnerable, and Variable oystercatcher (Haematopus unicolor) are among the many species of native wildlife which find shelter in the remnant vegetation of the land.
-By restoring native habitat, this project will bring back and help protect endangered native animals.
+Additionally, the vulnerable Northern New Zealand Dotterels (Charadrius obscurus aquilonius) and Variable Oystercatcher (Haematopus unicolor) are among the many species of native wildlife which find shelter in the remnant vegetation of the area.
+By restoring native trees, our hope is that this project will help extend habitat to protect endangered wildlife.

-We’re thrilled to collaborate with conservation organisations, local landholders and responsible businesses in New Zealand to enrich biodiversity, build green infrastructure and restore ecosystems, such as in Te Muri.
+The project is also allowing us to collaborate with conservation organisations, local landholders and businesses in New Zealand to enrich biodiversity, take climate action and restore ecosystems.